Communication Course Descriptions

 This course explores the critical, affective and transformational dimensions of leadership through a series of comprehensive, integrative, and practical communication case studies.
 Additionally, myriad types of leadership are explored including team, virtual, individual, and organizational.
 Toward these ends, emergent scholarly and developmental leadership apparatuses are examined through self-assessments, ethics audits, networking analyses, coaching praxes, culture and diversity seminars, and strategic and crisis leadership analyses.

-A capstone experience for students majoring in advertising and public relations, communication studies, and multimedia production and journalism.
+A capstone experience for students majoring in strategic communication, organizational and leadership communication, and multimedia production and journalism.
 Over the course of the semester, students will develop, execute and present projects that reflect the highest performance standards of their major area of study.
 Additionally, the course will prepare students for the transition from student to working professional (or graduate student) through the creation of career planning and development tools.
 Students will develop portfolios that serve as an integrated and documented album of knowledge and skills in communication and liberal arts studies.